rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 When a given digraph shows strict chordless outranking circuits it may however be the case that no Condorcet winners and/or losers can be detected, the resulting bvp-set does not contain any positive and/or negative credibilities.
 Breaking in such a case all chordless strict outranking circuits at their weakest link transforms the strict outranking digraph in an acyclic digraph such that weak Condorcet winners and losers are always given by the first and last stage of the topological sort of the acyclic digraph.

-Now, weak Condorcet winners and losers, like prekernels, give suitable first and last choice recommendations.
+Now, weak Condorcet winners and losers, like initial and terminal prekernels, give suitable first and last choice recommendations.
 The :py:meth:`~digraphs.Digraph.showChoiceRecommendation` method accepts therefore the '*IteratedCondortWinners*' argument for showing recursively positive weak Condorcet winners as first choice and positive weak Condorcet losers as last choice recommendation as shown in :numref:`CondorcetWinners3` below.

 .. code-block:: pycon
    :caption: Showing first and last choice recommendations from recursively iterated weak Condorcet winners bpv-sets